Search

 In big snow years access to the special regulated waters is very limited.
 The lower Owens River is accessible all winter making it the primary water to fish.

 The best winter fly fishing opportunities on the Owens River are from the penstock above Pleasant Valley Reservoir to Warm Springs Road bridge.
-The river below Pleasant Valley Reservoir is split into two sections by regulations.
-From Pleasant Valley Dam to Five Bridges Road, the river is managed as a wild trout stream with three sections of regulations (check with California Department of Fish & Wildlife for the rules in each section).
-From Five Bridges south, the river is stocked by CA Fish & Wildlife along with supplemental stockings from the Bishop Chamber of Commerce.
+Regulations divide the river below Pleasant Valley Reservoir into two sections.
+From Pleasant Valley Dam to Five Bridges Road, managers maintain the river as a wild trout stream with three regulated zones (check with California Department of Fish & Wildlife for the rules in each section).
+South of Five Bridges, CA Fish & Wildlife stocks the river regularly, supplemented by additional stockings from the Bishop Chamber of Commerce.

 Fly fishers take advantage of low winter flows, blue wing olive (BWO) mayfly hatches and mild winter weather on the wild trout section of the lower Owens River.
 Fly fishers use BWO imitations to fool wild brown trout from 5 to 15 inches.
 On a day with a good hatch it’s easy to land 20 to 30 trout in a couple of hours.